-We think inflation seems likely to remain above the BoE's 2% target because of the strength of the labour market and scale of wage increases.
-Over two-thirds of revenues earned by companies that we are invested in come from overseas, which provides useful diversification, but there is also considerable uncertainty for the global economy and rising geopolitical tensions.
-Nonetheless, we think the valuation of UK equities looks compelling compared to their equivalents overseas, possibly due to the low allocation from domestic institutional investors.
+Some two-thirds of revenues earned by companies that we invest in are from overseas, which provides useful diversification.
+However, there is considerable uncertainty for the global economy and elevated geopolitical tensions.
+Nonetheless, we think the valuation of UK equities is compelling compared to their equivalents overseas, possibly due to the low allocation from domestic, institutional investors.
 In particular, the dividend yield of UK equities is attractive relative to the main alternatives.